-Estimated transaction sizes vary by product and are reported in Revenue Commissioners press releases.
-In 2021, where quantities were reported, seizures detained by Revenue Commissioners officers ranged in size; the highest estimate was €3.1 million (Revenue Commissioners Press Releases, 2022).
+Estimated transaction sizes vary by product and are reported in Revenue press releases.
+In 2023, where quantities were reported, seizures detained by Revenue officers ranged in size (Revenue Press Releases, 2023).
 AGS press releases rarely report quantities, as the seized product is sent directly to FSI for analysis.